- Family and Parenting»

 Mary Ann Herron

 On the 4th of June 1920, Mary Herron and Estil Beets got married in Detroit.
 The two had a room and boarding house on the West side of Detroit about two blocks away from Naven field where they raised their two daughters June and Marjorie.
 After Estil passed away Mary decided to move down to San Berdino, California with her daughter June where she stayed until she passed away at the age of 88.
+The children called her granny tippy toes and said that she was a quick witted person.

 William and Nancy's second daughter was Margaret Herron.
 She married Roland Seel [Seal?] in 1924 in Detroit, and later moved to Chesapeake city, Virginia.
 While living in Detroit she was a telephone operator.
 She and her sister Mary were told to hand over their savings to their Aunt Margaret while they were living with her.
 This devious woman took all of the Herron kids money and used it to pay off their large house, and then left all of the estate to her daughters, leaving the Herron kids with nothing to show for it.
 Mary, Margaret, and Bob decided to sue their cousins for property rights but in the end they got nothing.